Circular Economy

 2. The Blowdown Reverse Osmosis (RO) Project

-Description: Cooling tower blow down is recycled and reused as make up water by Reverse Osmosis (RO).
+Description: the cooling tower blow down is recycled and reused as make up water by Reverse Osmosis (RO).
 Water from RO will be sent back to fill the cooling tower again.

 Expected outcome: saving water make up (10-15 tons per hour)